How to Disable Touchpad when Mouse is Connected in Windows

 • However, many users tend to use a mouse on their laptop because using a mouse is much simpler than using a touchpad.

-• You can set the touchpad to turn off from Settings but if this doesn’t work, then you can modify the registry as a last resort.
+• You can set the touchpad to turn off from Settings, but if this doesn’t work, you can modify the registry as a last resort.

 Disable touchpad when mouse is connected in Windows 10

-Almost all laptops have a touchpad as their input device, but many users tend to use a mouse on their laptops because using a mouse is much simpler than using a touchpad.
+Almost all laptops have a touchpad as their input device, but many people use a mouse on their laptops because using a mouse is much simpler than using a touchpad.

 How do I turn off the touchpad when a mouse is connected in Windows 10?